LuisAlva1987/American_Hospital_Association_Survey/README.md

     r.measure_id = m.measure_id)
 SELECT
   measure,
-  ROUND(AVG(bottom_box_percentage), 1) AS sometimes_never,
+  ROUND(AVG(less_positive_percent), 1) AS less_positive_avg_percent,
-  ROUND(AVG(middle_box_percentage), 1) AS usually,
+  ROUND(AVG(intermediate_percent), 1) AS intermediate_avg_percent,
-  ROUND(AVG(top_box_percentage), 1) AS always,
+  ROUND(AVG(most_positive_percent), 1) AS most_positive_avg_percent,
 FROM
   measures_results
 GROUP BY
   measure
 ```
 The two areas with the lowest average performance over the years surveyed are "Comunication about Medicines" and "Discharge Information" with 13.3% and 17.8% of patient less positive sentiment.
-Ironically, at the same time "Discharge Information" has the highest average patient most positive sentiment percentage along with "Communication with Doctors" with a 86.7% and 81.3% respectivaly.
+Ironically, at the same time "Discharge Information" has the highest average patient most positive sentiment percentage along with "Communication with Doctors" with a 86.7% and 81.3% respectively.
 Seems like there is not middle ground when it comes to "Discharge Information" patients either approve or disaprove this area measured.